 - This is the first fully online postgraduate qualification designed specifically for RVNs currently being delivered in Scotland.
 The part-time and online nature of the programme means it is ideally suited to individuals who are in full-time employment.

 - The University of Glasgow ranked top amongst UK Vet Schools in the National Student Survey (2016) with 98% overall student satisfaction, and the School of Veterinary Medicine combines both teaching excellence and a supportive learning environment.

 - The programme reflects the need for tomorrow’s RVNs to be involved in lifelong self-directed learning.
-It supports RVNs to become adaptive to the dynamic care environments that they work in, supports their delivery of quality care, and promotes the use of best practice techniques.
+It supports RVNs to adapt to the dynamic care environments that they work in, supports their delivery of quality care, and promotes the use of evidence-based and best practice techniques.

-- The programme offers specialist education in veterinary nursing which encompasses a core set of specialised skills, knowledge and competencies, supplemented by a choice of additional specialised areas including research, education, business management, ethics and best practice.
+- The programme comprises courses which encompass a core set of skills, knowledge and competencies revolving around the theme of evidence based veterinary nursing.
+These core courses are supplemented by a choice of optional courses delivering specialised training in areas including research, education, business management, best practice, ethics and welfare.